 Third party effectiveness of acquisition security interest in consumer goods

-25. An acquisition security interest in consumer goods, other than a motor vehicle [consumer goods with an acquisition price above ] is automatically effective against third parties on its creation, without a further act.
+25. An acquisition security interest in consumer goods, other than a motor vehicle [or consumer goods with an acquisition price above EC$25,000] is automatically effective against third parties on its creation, without a further act.

 Third party effectiveness of security interest in funds credited to a deposit account